 All volunteers working with children have a current DBS certificate and we adhere to an up-to-date child protection policy.

 The simple answer is, there is no dress code - we want you to feel comfortable, so just come as you are!

 Can I park at the church?

 There are a few parking spaces by the church, but we try to keep these for elderly and disabled people.
-There are several parking locations near the church, including in St Thomas’ road (there is a path to the church), nearby roads, and The Halve Car Park, where it is free to park on Sundays.
+There are several parking locations near the church, including in St Thomas’ road (there is a path to the church), nearby roads, and The Halve Car Park.

 At Holy Trinity we try to keep the layby for use by people with mobility problems.
-We have permission to use the Dorothy House and Selwood Housing parking spaces (close to the railway station) on Sunday mornings.
+We have permission to use the Citizens Advice and Selwood Housing parking spaces (close to the railway station) on Sunday mornings.

 Do you have provision for the hard of hearing or partially sighted?